A lot or a little?

 What parents need to know

 Parents need to know that Jexi is a raunchy comedy about Phil (Adam Devine), a lovable loser who ends up in a toxic relationship with his smartphone's virtual assistant (voiced by Rose Byrne).
 She turns his life upside down but ultimately for the better.
 Expect nonstop use of extremely strong language ("motherf----r," "f--k," "s--t," "a--hole," "bitch," and more) and lots of sexual innuendo.
 There are also references to pornography, virginity, masturbation, sexting (including full-frontal pictures), and more.
-Adults use alcohol and drugs (marijuana).
+Adults use alcohol and drugs (marijuana); there's also pipe smoking.
 The movie does invite audiences to think about whether they're too reliant on technology and about the importance of digital well-being and placing friendships and relationships before devices.

 - Parents say